tencentyun/intlcloud-documents/product/计算/容器服务/产品简介/服务等级协议_intl.md

 **If the Service is unavailable due to any of the following reasons, the corresponding Service downtime shall not be counted towards Service unavailability period, and is not eligible for compensation by Tencent Cloud, and Tencent Cloud will not be held liable to you:**

-1.	any system maintenance with prior notice by Tencent Cloud to you, including system cutover, maintenance, upgrade and failure simulation test;
+1. Any system maintenance with prior notice by Tencent Cloud to you, including system cutover, maintenance, upgrade and failure simulation test;
-2.	any failure or configuration adjustment of network or equipment that is not Tencent Cloud facility;
+2. Any failure or configuration adjustment of network or equipment that is not Tencent Cloud facility;
-3.	any attack on your application interface or data, or any other misconduct;
+3. Any attack on your application interface or data, or any other misconduct;
-4.	any loss or leak of data, pin or password due to your improper maintenance or improper confidentiality measures;
+4. Any loss or leak of data, pin or password due to your improper maintenance or improper confidentiality measures;
-5.	any negligence in authorization or mal-operation by you, or any of your equipment, or third-party software or device;
+5. Any negligence in authorization or mal-operation by you, or any of your equipment, or third-party software or device;
-6.	any failure of you to abide by documentation or suggestions for using Tencent Cloud products;
+6. Any failure of you to abide by documentation or suggestions for using Tencent Cloud products;
-7.	any Service unavailability or failure of the Service to meet the availability standard not attributable to Tencent Cloud.
+7. Any Service unavailability or failure of the Service to meet the availability standard not attributable to Tencent Cloud.
-8.	any other circumstances in which Tencent Cloud will be exempted or released from its liabilities (for compensation or otherwise) according to relevant laws, regulations, agreements or rules, or any rules or guidelines published by Tencent Cloud separately.
+8. Any other circumstances in which Tencent Cloud will be exempted or released from its liabilities (for compensation or otherwise) according to relevant laws, regulations, agreements or rules, or any rules or guidelines published by Tencent Cloud separately.

 **Before using the TKE service, you should read carefully the relevant service description, technical specification and operation guide, etc. in official documentation of Tencent Cloud, and fully understand the relevant content and potential consequences.
 You understand and agree that, your use of TKE service is based on your sole independent and prudent judgement, and you shall be responsible for your own judgement or actions, including without limitation:**